Business Insurance

 Do the UK’s Top Insurers Cover Courier and Delivery Work?

-Anyone paid to make deliveries (e.g., of food, parcels, etc.) must have a special type of commercial insurance called Hire and Reward (H&R), which the insurers view as specialist cover.
+Anyone paid to make deliveries (e.g., of food, parcels, etc.) must have a special type of commercial insurance called Hire and Reward (H&R), which the insurers view as high-risk, specialist cover.

 Insurance CompanyOffer cover for delivery driving?Accept top-up/pay-as-you-go cover as valid?